katrinleinweber/set-on-fire/_chapters_en/provenance.md

 ## Thomas Morrell

 I think providing a environment that others can use is an important part of the provenance question.
-It’s one thing to document dependencies, but in order to really make sure they are correct and complete you need to test them in a compute environment.  https://mybinder.org/ is a great and free example of this setup.
+It's one thing to document dependencies, but in order to really make sure they are correct and complete you need to test them in a compute environment.  https://mybinder.org/ is a great and free example of this setup.
 If you provide dependencies in standard text files, everyone can re-run